A "Gau-Hack" from EuskalHack

 Now that we have identified the UAF primitive, we can design a proper strategy to exploit it.
 To do so, we will go through the following steps:

-1. Create a temporary file: create a file with O_RDWR permissions.
+- Create a temporary file: create a file with

-2. Map the temporary file: map the file into memory with PROT_READ and PROT_WRITE protections and the MAP_SHARED flag.
-This way we will be able to write into the desired file after leveraging the UAF primitive.
+flag.
+This way we will be able to write into the desired file after leveraging the UAF primitive. - Drop

-3. Drop f_count to 0: drop the file's f_count to 0 using the previously explained method so the file's file struct is released/freed.
+using the previously explained method so the file's file struct is released/freed. /etc/passwd

-4. /etc/passwd spraying: spray file structs pointing to critical files like /etc/passwd.
-If we manage to allocate one of these file structs where the previous file struct was freed, we can leverage the UAF into an arbitrary read/write.
+.
+If we manage to allocate one of these file structs where the previous file struct was freed, we can leverage the UAF into an arbitrary read/write.- Overwrite

-5. Overwrite /etc/passwd: As the pages of the mapped region are allowed to be written, we can write into the mapped /etc/passwd and the changes will be carried through to the underlying file due to the MAP_SHARED flag.
+: As the pages of the mapped region are allowed to be written, we can write into the mapped/etc/passwd

 Exploit Development